Takashi Kawamura (politician): Political career

 Kawamura was elected for the first time in 1993 as a member of Morihiro Hosokawa's Japan New Party after an unsuccessful run in 1990.
 He resigned from his office as a member of the House of Representatives, and ran for mayor of Nagoya, being elected in April 2009.

 On February 6, 2011 he won a landslide re-election victory, gaining three times more votes than his DPJ rival.
 Three-quarters of voters have also supported a referendum to dissolve the sitting Nagoya assembly, after the mayor clashed with the assembly repeatedly on issues such as devolution and the cutting down of some of the generous diets and retirement packages of assembly members, in order to reduce costs for taxpayers.

 The mayor announced plans in 2009 to completely reconstruct in wood the main towers of Nagoya Castle that were destroyed during the Second World War, just as in the original structure.

 Kawamura was elected for his fifth term in April 2021, amid his role in a recall campaign scandal against Aichi governor Hideaki Omura.

 In September 2025, after reports emerged of internal tensions between Hyakuta and Kawamura regarding the party's management around the time of the election, Diet member Yuko Takegami, a close ally of Kawamura, left the Conservative Party of Japan, citing disagreements with Hyakuta and Kawamura's marginalization in leadership decisions.
 Later that month, the party announced it was severing ties with Genzei Nippon, and Kawamura was removed from his position as co-leader.
 Kawamura was reportedly considering forming a new party in response.
+In October, Kawamura left the party and formed a parliamentary faction with Takegami entitled Genzei Hosyu Kodomo (減税保守こども).